googleapis/repo-automation-bots/README.md

 ### Install the bot on a repo

-1. While on https://github.com/settings/apps/{YOUR_APP} navigate to 'Install App', if installed on the organization you desire (likely yourself for testing), click the gear.
+1. Follow the link to install the app and navigate to 'Install App', if installed on the organization you desire (likely yourself for testing), click the gear.
 1. Under permissions ensure that there aren't pending requests to be approved